jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 That’s it; mostly...
 I'm showing all of these inputs largely independently, the fun really happens when I combine all these fundamentals into a single simulation.

-The core idea remains though, I keep the agents simple and let their interactions produce the messy, rhythmic complexity I’ve seen in the real world.
-When students realize data isn’t just numbers but traces of living systems, they stop treating it as homework (let me at least pretend) and start treating it as discovery.
+I keep the agents simple and let their interactions produce the messy, rhythmic complexity I’ve seen in the real world.
+When students engage with these living systems, they stop treating data as just numbers for homework and start treating it as traces of a world to be discovered.
+They learn to formulate problems from ambiguity, interpret messy results, and build resilience—the real, fundamental skills that no AI today can simply solve for them.
 Sparking that curiosity is the most real lesson I can hope to teach.